 You can also use the list of ignored variables if, for example, a program parameter passed to the JVM in a run/debug configuration has the same format as an internal

 ($SOME_STRING$) path variable.
-In this case, you can add this parameter to the this of ignored variables in order to avoid confusion.
+In this case, you can add this parameter to the list of ignored variables in order to avoid confusion.
 Enter

 SOME_STRING to the Ignored Variables field in the Path Variables dialog.